Skip to main content

 Getting full-text news articles

-Never pay for an article without checking the UCSD Library catalog to see if we have a subscription.
+Never pay for an article without checking the UC San Diego Library catalog to see if we have a subscription.

-To see if UCSD subscribes to a newspaper, watch this video or follow these steps:
+To see if UC San Diego Library subscribes to a newspaper, watch this video or follow these steps:

 - Click "Journals and Serials" above the search box (this will limit your search to newspapers and journals only)